Skip to content

 display_name = "Template Include Hard Levels"

-This guide will just be going over the Toggle option type, however the template includes the use of an "OptionSet" -- another one of the more common option types.
+This guide will just be going over the Toggle option type, however, the template includes the use of an OptionSet, another one of the more common option types.

 Datasets

 Datasets are the lists of various weapons, characters, levels, etc. within your game that will be pulled from to plug into the game objective templates that you create.
-We will go over two types of datasets in this document: Static Methods and Cached Properties.
+We will go over two types of datasets in this document: static methods and cached properties.

 Static Methods

 Static methods are basic methods that return a list of data.
+Example from the template:

 @staticmethod